 Thoughts – Back in Time At Last

-So for the first time since The Highlanders (as the War Games didn’t technically take place on Earth) a Doctor Who story is set in Earth’s history, but with the twist of also involving an alien menace so the kids won’t get bored.
+So for the first time since The Highlanders (as the War Games didn’t technically take place on Earth and Atlantis isn’t real) a Doctor Who story is set in Earth’s history, but with the twist of also involving an alien menace so the kids won’t get bored.
 So a bit like modern-day Who then…

 But there’s a reason that modern-day Who has gone down that route, and it’s because it works.
 I much prefer a story set in the environment of the Time Warrior than a bland ‘space opera’ set on an alien planet, like we have to get used to towards the end of the 70s and into the 80s.
 And of course, the BBC can always be relied upon to do a good job making these historical stories look accurate.

 One thing that sets this story apart from almost all of the other stories of its kind though is that the dialogue is also authentic.
 We see many stories set at an earlier point in Earth’s history where people talk as if it was the modern-day.
 But in the Time Warrior, all the Middle Ages characters speak like people from the Middle Ages.
 We would look at lines like ‘Is this Doctor a long shanked rascal with a mighty nose’ or ‘With paltroons like these it would ill work to lay siege to a hen coop’ and say ‘People don’t speak like that’, but the point is that they did at the time.
 And so it’s wonderful.

 Kevin Lindsay and David Daker – An Acting Master-class

 In some of my other reviews I’ve written enthusiastically about how certain actors have really lit up the screen by investing everything into their parts and taking things very seriously.
 Guys like Patrick Barr in the Moonbase or Kevin Stoney in both of his appearances.

 The Time Warrior is blessed to have two such actors at the same time.